alexcoy06/Full-Stack/README.md

 - **HTML:** As the name suggests, the project will be HTML-based.
   - **Basic:** The project demonstrates my understanding of HTML elements such as headers (h1-h6), paragraphs (p), horizontal rules (hr), and line breaks (br).
   - **Intermediate:** The project showcases my clear and concise technical grasp of HTML elements and concepts like lists, nesting, anchors, and images.
+  - **Project-1:** This project demonstrates my proficiency in multi-page websites and integrates all of my skills.

 ## Improvement